30x/dispatcher/README.md

 multiple namespaces to consume traffic for the same host and path combination, this falls apart.
 While the routing will work fine in this situation, the router's API Key is namespace specific and the first seen API Key is the one that is used.

+**Note:** With SSL support you can use client certificate verification as a replacement to the routing key or use both methods.
+See [SSL Support](#ssl-support)

 # Streaming Support